 By Tim Bradbury, Director of Coaching, Eastern New York Youth Soccer Association

-It has always struck me as a little odd when clubs or leagues tell me that they struggle to find youth coaches as I cannot begin to imagine my life without coaching.
-Please find below my Top 10 Great Things About Being a Soccer Coach:
+It has always struck me as a little odd when clubs or leagues tell me that they struggle to find youth coaches.
+I cannot begin to imagine a life without coaching.
+Please find below the Top 10 Great Things About Being a Soccer Coach.

-4) The pride you feel as you bump into kids you taught to play many years ago and they smile and thank you for the great times and memories the team gave them.
+4. The pride you feel as you bump into kids you taught to play in years to come and they smile and thank you for the great times and memories the team gave them.

-5) Your own growth as a teacher as you self- reflect on how you handle dealing with all the personalities you must work with.
+5. Your own growth as a teacher as you self-reflect on all the varied situations you have had to deal with while maintaining self-control.

-6) The lifelong friendships you will develop with both the coaches that work with and the parents of the kid’s you coach.
+6. The lifelong friendships you will develop with both the coaches that you work with and the parents of the kids you coach.

-8) The pure pride and joy knowing that you helped lots of kids develop a love of sport for life and how much a healthy life will benefit your players.
+8. The pure pride and joy knowing that you helped lots of kids develop a love of sport for life and how much a healthy life will benefit your players.

-9) The great memories that players and their families have from the games they play and the places they will see.
+9. The great memories that you and your family have from the games you will play and the places that you will get to see.

-10) The unforgettable and stirring emotions as you see how strong the bonds are of the team you develop and how the group forges friendships for life.
+10. The unforgettable and stirring emotions as you see how strong the bonds are of the team you develop and how the group forge friendships for life.